shambhuprasad58/HTTP-Log-Monitor/README.md

 Instruction to run:
 Update the path variable in ./nbproject/configs/jnetpcap.properties file with absolute path of jnetpcap library that comes with this project and open the project in Netbeans to run.
+Use Netbeans 8.0 or above and run netbeans as root.